Displaying Interactive Lists of Table Records Or Connector Output in Apps

 Test it out in the Player, and the record placeholder should update in real-time.

 Changing the Display Of the Embedded Table

 By default, the row size is optimized for being clicked on a laptop or desktop.
 However, you may want to make each row bigger so that it can be easily pressed on a tablet or mobile device.

 In order to do this, change the "Font Size" in the Context Pane.
 This will automatically increase the height of the row to accomodate the font size.

 To remove the button next to each row, toggle the "Select Button" option to show or hide the buttons.

 Regardless of whether, you toggle the "Select Button" on or off, rows can be selected by pressing or clicking any part of the row.

-When enabled, the index of the records will display within the table.
+When enabled, the index of the Record will display within the Table.

 Rows Per Page

 Determine how many rows should be available at a time in the table